APRS Information Services

 SMS

-SMS is a two way gateway between APRS and SMS.
-APRS support is available only for USA, Puerto Rico, Canada, Australia, and UK.
+SMS is a two-way gateway between APRS and SMS.
+APRS support is available only for the USA, Puerto Rico, Canada, Australia, and the UK.
 SMS users must opt-in due to carrier regulations.

 SMS is also a gateway between Winlink e-mail and SMS.
 Again, SMS users must opt-in due to carrier regulations.